SPRsosso/Create.js/readme.md

 #### `div(scalar: number): CreateJS.Vec2` | `div(vec2: CreateJS.Vec2): CreateJS.Vec2`

-It divides current vector by a scalar or another vector.
+It divides the current vector by a scalar or another vector.
 Returns itself.

 ```typescript
 const vector = new CreateJS.Vec2(2, 10);